IMATI-RS/SDB/README.md

   - Check the boxes
   - Run the processor
   - Read the product
-  - Read vector as single layer
+  - Read vector as a single layer
-  - Write the polygons name
+  - Write the polygon name
   - Select the bands to be corrected (B2, B3, B4) and the reference bands (B8, B9)
-  - Check box for the
+  - Check the box for the
   - Write the product in the Preprocessed folder selecting GeoTiff/BigTiff format;

-The batch processor can be used with the same procedure for a multiple images processing or in case of random errors with the graph builder
+The batch processor can be used with the same procedure for multiple images processing or in case of random errors with the graph builder
 5. End
 It is also possible to perform the individual steps described in the same order by calling up each action from the SNAP toolbar.